SamMartin92/tic-tac-to/README.md

 - In the two-player game, a happy bunny will present if either player wins and a sad bunny presents in the event of a tie.
 - The bunny images are taken from the same collection credited below and match the existing colour scheme of the site.
 - Below the image, is a reset button which serves the same function as the reset button in the game modes.
+- If the user chooses the 'See Board' button, the announcer modal will disappear so that they can see the solution that added up to the target score before starting the next round.
+- The game is not active at this point and clicking on empty tiles will do nothing.
+The user must click reset to clear the board and start a new round.

 <img src='assets/images/readme/features/modal-mobile.jpg' height='400px' style='margin:20px'> <img src='assets/images/readme/features/modal-tie-game.PNG' height='350px' style='margin:20px'>  <img src='assets/images/readme/features/modal-desktop.PNG' height= '350px' style='margin:20px'>